salimemp/moodmash/test-coverage-summary.md

    - Test message encryption and decryption

 4. **Integration Tests**:
+   - Build on the successful rate limiting integration testing approach
    - After unit tests are in place, add integration tests that verify the interaction between components
    - Test complete authentication flows from end to end